JCMexplains/writing-for-success-2023/textbook.md

 A thesis is weak when it makes an unreasonable claim or insults the opposing side.
 This thesis is too opinionated--no one one the other side will be persuaded if you start by insulting them.

-> **Weak thesis: insulting:** Religious radicals across America are trying to legislate their Puritanical beliefs by banning required high school books.
+> **Weak thesis: insulting**: Religious radicals across America are trying to legislate their Puritanical beliefs by banning required high school books.

 A thesis is weak when it states a fact that no one could disagree with.

-> **Weak thesis: no one could disagree:** Advertising companies use sex to sell their products.
+> **Weak thesis: no one could disagree**: Advertising companies use sex to sell their products.

 A thesis is weak when it is too broad.

-> **Weak thesis: too broad:** The life of Abraham Lincoln was long and challenging.
+> **Weak thesis: too broad**: The life of Abraham Lincoln was long and challenging.

 #### Exercise 2